{{ summaryHeading }}

 Do self-corrections count as errors?

-Can cue tallies total more than errors?
+Can cue tallies total more than the error count?

 Glossary: